 We are saved by faith and not our works, but faith without works is dead and useless.
 So…

-What are the works of faith?
+What are the works of faith in the Bible?

 The Bible has a lot to say about this subject and most of what it says can be found in the many imperative statements involving faith.